 }' --output json --quiet

-"✅ 9 tracking questions created across awareness, consideration, evaluation, and decision stages.
+"✅ 40 tracking questions created across awareness, consideration, evaluation, and decision stages, with product-line and competitor coverage.
+(Each prompt was auto-tagged on creation, so your tag library is already populating.)
 Now for the fun part..."

 "Now the interesting part — Senso's going to write your first drafts.
 One per tracking question.
 Each one grounded in the docs I just ingested, written in your brand voice.
 Kicking it off now..."